In this tutorial we will be using a DigitalOcean Droplet to install and run dokku and deploy a Rails app to it.

 - Set up SSL with Letsencrypt

-I'm a big fan of DigitalOcean because of their Open Source friendliness and easy of setup.
+I'm a big fan of DigitalOcean because of their Open Source friendliness and easy setup.
 They also provide excellent documentation for the most common tasks.

 You can get a $10 DigitalOcean credit by signing up with the link provided here.